 Medical students who are considering a neurodevelopmental residency in Indianapolis can find out more about IU School of Medicine’s Graduate Medical Education program, including details on stipends, benefits, policies and more.

 The training NDD residents receive in pediatrics during PGY1 and PGY2 meet all core ABP and ABPN requirements and provide an excellent foundation in inpatient, outpatient, general and specialty settings.
-Residents are integrated with the pediatrics intern class and have elective options such as research, global health, work at Camp Riley, and others electives based on their specific interests.
+Residents are integrated with the pediatrics intern class and have elective options such as research, global health, work at Camp Riley, and other electives based on their specific interests.

 The Neurodevelopmental Disabilities Residency Program Director works closely with the Program Directors from the Pediatrics, Adult Neurology and Child Neurology Programs.
 Their collaborative efforts enhance the residency training experience at IU School of Medicine.
 Residents also have the opportunity to train with Developmental Pediatrics, Adult Neurology and Child Neurology faculty.